Atomic Habits vs Tiny Habits: Which Method Fits You

 Should you read both?

-Yes, if you have already gotten traction with one.
+Yes, but only once you have traction with one of them.
 Reading Tiny Habits after Atomic Habits fills in the emotional mechanics Clear skips.
-Reading Atomic Habits after Tiny Habits gives you the systems layer Fogg never builds out.
-The second book adds real value once you have a working habit underway, not before.
-The Goals and Progress workbook’s habit-tracking phase (one of its four phases, across 29 pages) is built to apply either lens to the behaviors you are already trying to install.
+Reading Atomic Habits after Tiny Habits adds the systems layer Fogg never builds out.
+The second book pays off once a habit is already underway, not before.
+The habit-tracking phase of the Goals and Progress workbook, one of its four phases across 29 pages, is built to apply either lens to the behaviors you are already trying to install.

 Ramon’s take